 Past balances are NOT reported on your credit report.
 If you have a credit card that is close to the limit, the most important thing that you can do is to start paying down that card as close to 30% of the limit as you as you can get, as soon as possible.
 Once that new information cycles to the credit reporting bureaus, which typically takes 30-45 days, the history of that old high balance will be replaced by the current low balance and you may see a significant increase to your scores.

 Although your instinct may be to close the accounts of older cards that you aren’t using anymore, it’s actually better for your credit score to keep the account open – even if you aren’t using the card.

 The credit reporting bureaus look at the length of time that you’ve had credit accounts.
 The longer the better.
 Once you close an account, you lose the positive impact of having had that account open.

 Your credit score is not set in stone!
+You can improve your credit score.
 We work with buyers every day who aren’t able to qualify to purchase a home when they first apply, but are able to qualify within months or even weeks after making simple changes to improve their credit.

-To find out what you need to do to qualify to purchase a home in Ohio, Indiana, Kentucky, or Florida, text the word EASY to 48421 or click here to apply.
+To find out what you need to do to qualify to purchase a home in Ohio, Indiana, Kentucky, or Florida, text the word HOME 33655 or click here to apply.